LAA360 Strategic Landscape Planning

-The course will consist of lectures, seminars, individual theory work, project related group assignments, and individual project assignment.
-Thematic content: General political framework and strategies for landscape in planning and management - goals, challenges and instruments General landscape related issues concerning planning of energy landscapes, municipal development, place making, tourism and community development, nature conservation and place based value creation.
-Landscape resource analysis as process tool Tools for mobilisation and participation in landscape planning Dynamic management of large protected areas, integrated planning and management of semi-urban recreation areas Holistic planning of coastal areas and catchments
+The topic will consist of lectures, seminars, individual theory work, project related group assignments, and individual project assignment.
+Thematic content: General political framework and strategies for landscape Landscape in planning and management - goals, challenges and instruments General landscape related issues concerning planning for energy, municipal development, place making, tourism, nature conservation and place based value creation.
+Landscape analysis as process tool Tools for mobilisation and participation in landscape planning Dynamic management of large protected areas planning and management in semi-urban recreation areas Holistic planning of coastal areas and catchments

 The student will have knowledge about the relevance of strategic landscape planning in society and the significance to sustainable development

 Knowledge about the coherence between natural, historical, human and territorial and the importance this knowledge til sustainable landscape management.

 Knowledge about norwegian and international research and practice in dynamic and innovative landscape management